 It’s interesting to compare our intuitions here with those concerning the mad scientist brain swap case.
 In that example, it was presumably rational to prefer the continuance of the present conscious self (even if in another body) to its replacement in the same body with a wholly different conscious self.
 But that replacement entailed a very sudden change in the neural substrate of conscious experience.
 What if we could effect the same replacement without any detectable disruption of moment-to-moment phenomenal continuity?

 It is much less clear to me in this case what is the most instrumentally rational choice.
-If I have my body revived, I will eventually lose all of whom I am at the moment I make the decision, but I will preserve a thread of phenomenal continuity between my current self and the self that will replace me.
+If I have my body revived, I will eventually lose all who I am at the moment I make the decision, but I will preserve a thread of phenomenal continuity between my current self and the self that will replace me.
 If I have the other body revived, my present self will be extinguished and eventually reconstituted, but it will be phenomenally continuous with some other self that is wholly different and separate from my present self.
 The spotlight metaphor is hardly illuminating here.

-On close examination, I think I the answer must be: neither.
+On close examination, I think I the answer must be neither.

 Let’s look at option (1) first.
 Suppose you were offered two routes to scientifically plausible immortality: You can either be given some treatment that halts the aging process, or you can have your present self (in the form of your brain structure and global activation pattern) plucked out of time and preserved indefinitely in some suitably safe environment.
 The first method means you will continue to have experiences and be changed by those experiences.
-If you live long enough, eventually all trace of your present self will be lost.
-The second method means that the present self (and all the memories it contains) will be spared any degradation or replacement but will never experience anything new.
+If you live long enough, eventually all trace of your present self may be lost, overwritten.
+The second method means that your present self (and all the memories it contains) will be spared any degradation or replacement but will never experience anything new.
 You will live on in a sort of phenomenal stasis, a single conscious moment of infinite duration.

 I don’t know about you, but I find the former kind of immortality a lot more appealing than the latter.
 But maybe these questions of preservation are too abstract to really engage our intuitions properly.
 Much of the day-to-day workings of practical rationality are taken up with the seeking of positive experiences and the avoidance of negative ones.
-Permit me, then, one final thought experiment.
+Permit me, then, one final thought experiment:

-Now, the clone’s conscious self at the moment the torture is to be implemented will be identical to your conscious self at the moment you make the decision, but I suspect most would conclude that the most instrumentally rational choice would be to save your one-day-out future self at the clone’s expense.
+Now, the clone’s conscious self at the moment the torture is to be implemented will be identical to your conscious self at the moment you make the decision, but I suspect most would judge that the most instrumentally rational choice would be to save your one-day-out future self at the clone’s expense.
 Surely the knave, at least, would do this.

 I propose the thread’s principal import is not fundamentally normative but rather epistemic.
-This moment-to-moment phenomenal connection makes vivid for us, in a way that is very hard to ignore, the expectation that someone will be subjectively present when the consequences of our actions are made manifest.
-That the future we help create, good or bad, will be experienced.
+This moment-to-moment phenomenal connection makes vivid for us, in a way we find very hard to ignore, the likelihood that someone will be subjectively present when the proverbial chickens loosed by our actions come home to roost.
+That the future we help create, good or bad, will be experientially registered.
 That those experiences, good or bad, will be every bit as real, intense, and inescapable in their goodness or badness as the experiences with which we’re already intimately acquainted.

 To be clear: None of this implies that we ought never to prioritize our future selves or those of our kith and kin.
-We are, after all, often uniquely positioned to understand the plights and needs of those closest to us, and may consequently be better able to help them than to help a complete stranger.
+We are, after all, often uniquely positioned to understand the plights and needs of those closest to us and may consequently be better able to help them than to help a complete stranger.
 What I am arguing against, rather, is the longstanding presumption that such prioritization is inherently rational.

 Now a knave could, of course, simply be an out-and-out solipsist, but then his knavery can only be as rational as his arguments for solipsism are cogent (and such arguments would, again, have to be based on more than just his first-person phenomenal facts, since these facts are perfectly consistent with a multiple spotlight world).
 He is not entitled to a default presumption of “sensibility.”

-This knowledge will not be easy to consistently put into practice.
+This knowledge will not be easy to consistently put into praxis.
 The immediacy of our own conscious experience works constantly to bias us toward thinking and behaving like solipsists, regardless of our explicit beliefs.
 This is why the phenomenal spotlight metaphor remains so sticky.
 I think, though, that we can redeploy that metaphor in a way that corrects much of the practical irrationality it tends to ferment in us.

-To better ground me in the moral reality of this situation, I have for the past year or so engaged myself in a rather strange and macabre hobby: About every other night, before falling asleep, I try to imagine in as vivid detail as I can manage what it’s like to suffer through various horrific ordeals.
+To better ground me in the moral reality of this situation, I have for the past year or so engaged myself in a rather strange and macabre hobby: About every other night, before falling asleep, I try to imagine, in as vivid detail as I can manage, what it’s like to suffer through various horrific ordeals.
 Ordeals like: